MARKET SNAPSHOT: Stock Market Hits New Round Of Records As Tech Shares Rebound

 Continue Reading Below

-U.S. stocks rose on Monday, with both the Dow and the S&P 500 hitting intraday records as technology shares rebounded from a recent bout of sharp weakness and lifted major indexes.
+U.S. stocks rose on Monday, with both the Dow and the S&P 500 hitting intraday records as technology shares rebounded from a recent bout of sharp weakness.

 The gains follow strength across global equities, as European and Asian benchmarks moved higher.